Optimal and Efficient Sample Size Re-estimation: A Dynamic Cost Framework: Representation Theorem for Sample Size Re-estimation Rules

-For strictly concave functions, the first-order condition is both necessary and sufficient for a unique global maximum.
-This means that the rule $n_2^*(z_1)$ is not merely a stationary point; it is guaranteed to be the unique rule that maximizes the objective function. \end{proof} The one-to-one correspondence described in Theorem~\ref{ssr_rep} applies when the SSR rule yields an interior solution.
+The one-to-one correspondence described in Theorem~\ref{ssr_rep} applies when the SSR rule yields an interior solution.
 When the rule assigns a boundary value, the equality defining the cost function is replaced by an inequality: \begin{itemize} \item \textbf{Maximum boundary} ($n_2^*(z_1) = N_{\max}$): the decision is rationalized by any cost function small enough to favor increasing the sample size until the cap.
 Formally,

 \item \textbf{Minimum boundary} ($n_2^*(z_1) = n_{\min}$): the decision is rationalized by any cost function large enough to discourage increasing the sample size.
 Formally,

 \end{itemize} In these boundary cases, a cost function consistent with the rule still exists, but it is no longer uniquely defined.